Bacillus clausii has 3 Resistance Modes

 When it comes to gut health, there are few greater allies you can have than that of Bacillus clausii.
 Once these abundant bacteria colonise the intestine, an existing imbalance is far less likely to affect your daily life by means of symptoms such as abdominal pain, diarrhoea, constipation, and more.

 Antibiotics are designed to either kill or inhibit the growth of most forms of bacteria.
-Bacillus clausii bacteria is resistant to this process, and can be used together with antibiotics, as it is less likely to be reduced in number.
+Bacillus clausii bacteria is resistant to this process, and can be used together with most commonly used antibiotics, as it is less likely to be reduced in number.
 2

 Many forms of bacteria die when they encounter the acidic contents of the stomach.
 Bacillus clausii is resistant to this environment, passing through alive in order to colonise the intestine.
 1, 3

 When exposed to high and low temperatures, Bacillus clausii spores survive and retain their potency.
-Products containing Bacillus clausii are convenient to carry and travel with, as they do not require refrigeration.
+Products containing Bacillus clausii are convenient to carry and travel with, as they do not require refrigeration, and can be added to hot/cold foods and beverages.
 1, 3

 Frequently Asked Questions

 Enterogermina works with the body to restore natural balance in the gut.
 You probably have got a few questions for us.
 Check out our FAQ.

 A Bacillus clausii probiotic is instrumental in maintaining gut health.
 It works to correct existing gut imbalance, as well as prevent future occurrences, helping you to lead a more balanced life from the inside out.
 1